PavanMohanN/BLiqNet/README.md

 # BLiqNet: Bidirectional Liquid Neural Network

+# List of dependencies and their versions required to run BLiqNet are mentioned below

 To create a new environment with **Python 3.10.12** in Anaconda and install the required libraries, follow these steps:

 ### Step 1: Create a New Environment with Python 3.10.12